dexy/dexy/docs/filters/index.md

 {{ d['modules.txt|pydoc']['dexy.plugins.example_filters.ExampleProcessMethod.process:html-source'] }}

-In the second line, we call the `result()` method, which returns the `output_data` instance of the filter's artifact, which represents the entity we will use to store the results of our processing:
+In the second line, we call the `output()` method, which returns the `output_data` instance of the filter's artifact, which represents the entity we will use to store the results of our processing:

-{{ d['modules.txt|pydoc']['dexy.filter.Filter.result:html-source'] }}
+{{ d['modules.txt|pydoc']['dexy.filter.Filter.output:html-source'] }}

 We call the `set_data()` method of this GenericData object, passing our `output` string as the argument: